mathieu-lemay/cmus-notify/README.md

 ```

 ### Covers
-cmus-notify will use check for a file named cover.jpg or cover.png in the same folder than the
+cmus-notify will use check for a file named cover.jpg or cover.png in the same folder as the
 currently playing file.

 ### Example